Conservative treatments for knee osteoarthritis

 Initially, a total of three lubricating injections are injected at intervals of one week.
 This is done in our practice.
 The effect of the lubricant injections lasts for a certain period of time.
 The injection can be repeated at any time if the response is good.

 As not all patients respond equally well to these lubricating injections, the costs are not covered by health insurance.
-The price of a lubricating injection for the treatment of knee osteoarthritis is approximately CHF 120.

-Injections with autologous blood
+Joint injection with autologous blood

 This endogenous therapy significantly reduces arthritic symptoms in many patients.
 Here too, three injections are administered at one-week intervals.

 As not all patients respond equally well to these autologous blood injections, the costs are not covered by health insurance.
-The price for an injection of autologous blood to treat knee osteoarthritis is around CHF 150.

-Cellular Matrix: Combination of hyaluronic acid and autologous blood
+Combined joint injection of hyaluronic acid and autologous blood

-The extraction of growth factors and platelets from the patient's own blood is optimised using a special separating gel and cross-linked with hyaluronic acid in a test tube.
+Here, the extraction of growth factors and platelets from the patient's own blood is optimised using a special separating gel and cross-linked with hyaluronic acid in a test tube.
 This creates a homogeneous matrix, which improves the distribution of both substances in the joint.

 Numerous studies have shown a significantly better effect of the combined preparation compared to single doses.